greena13/react-hotkeys/README.md

 - [Browser key names](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values) and [Mousetrap syntax](https://github.com/ccampbell/mousetrap)
 - Define [global](#GlobalHotKeys-component) and [in-focus](#HotKeys-component) hot keys
 - [Display a list of available hot keys to the user](#Displaying-a-list-of-available-hot-keys)
+- [Defining custom key codes](#defining-custom-key-codes) for WebOS and other environments
 - Works with React's Synthetic KeyboardEvents and event delegation and provides [predictable and expected behaviour](#Interaction-with-React) to anyone familiar with React
 - Optimized by default, but allows you to turn off different optimisation measures in a granular fashion
 - Customizable through a simple [configuration API](#Configuration)